Ejust-Robotics-Club/Ejust-Robotics-Club/README.md

 7. The club will also seek to create a new international competition in the field of robotics that will be hosted in E-JUST.

+8. The club will provide the club members with needed supervision and fund to publish their papers in honorable scientific journals and conferences.

+9. The club will have commerical branch which aims to marketing and selling developed robots kit that builds by club members.

 ```markdown
 Syntax highlighted code block